-The semiconductor industry has been reliant on silicon for decades, there is a limit to how far you can etch, lithograph, and pattern a silicon material.
+The semiconductor industry has been reliant on silicon for decades, but there is a limit to how far you can etch, lithograph, and pattern a silicon material.
 As a result, innovation to increase the performance of integrated circuits is coming from new materials and architectures.
-Startups and scaleups are developing silicon alternatives and other semiconductor materials or composites such as graphene, nanomaterials, GaN, and SiC for high performance and efficiency.
+Startups and scaleups are developing silicon alternatives and other semiconductor materials or composites such as graphene and nanomaterials for high performance and efficiency.

 US-based startup Odyssey Semiconductor builds high-performance power switching gallium nitride (GaN) semiconductor material.
-Their GaN processing technology allows for the realization of vertical current conduction GaN devices which extend application voltages from 1,000 V to over 10,000V.
-In fact, It extends well beyond the consumer electronics application and into applications such as electric vehicles, industrial motor control, and energy grid applications.
+Its GaN processing technology allows for the realization of vertical current conduction GaN devices which extend application voltages from 1,000 V to over 10,000V.
+In fact, It extends well beyond the consumer electronics application and into applications such as electric vehicles (EVs), industrial motor control, and energy grid applications.

 Water Front Graphene provides Graphene Nanocarbon Materials